The Vyne re-opens: discover new experiences and untold stories

 The Tapestry Room tells the story of its magnificent 18th-century Soho tapestries, which are undergoing urgent conservation treatment.
-In this darkened room, projected images will highlight beautiful scenes from the rare textiles and you'll be able to find out how you can be part of an ambitious plan to help save them.
+In this darkened room, projected images highlight beautiful scenes from the rare textiles and you can find out how you can be part of an ambitious plan to help save them.

 Coming up in the New Year: A ‘below stairs’ experience

 In the Servants’ Quarters, a new interactive experience inspired by Caroline’s memoirs invites you to explore life ‘below stairs’.